 - 1/2 teaspoon grated nutmeg I keep whole nutmeg in my pantry and use my microplane to grate it -- but you can use ground nutmeg

 - 1 9 ounce bag fresh spinach leaves

-- Special Equipment: You will need a food processor or Vitamix for this recipe in order to blend the spinach into the custard mixture.
-Because the spinach is added to the custard as the last step, I doubt a regular blender will have enough power to thoroughly incorporate the spinach into the custard.
-However, if you don't have this equipment, you can finely chop the spinach and stir it into the custard.
-It won't have the same vibrant green hue, but will taste just as good.
+Special equipment: You'll need a food processor such as a Cuisinart or Vitamix blender to puree the spinach into the custard - a regular blender probably won't work.
+However, if you don't have that equipment, just chop your spinach very finely and mix into the custard.
+It won't have the same brilliant green color, but will taste just as good!